projectriff/projectriff.io/_docs/030-getting-started-docker-for-windows.md

 1. Install the latest release of Docker for Windows
 1. Configure the cluster and enable Kubernetes
+1. Install kubectl, helm and the riff CLIs
 1. Install Knative using the riff CLI
 1. Create a function
 1. Invoke the function